eventespresso/event-espresso-core/readme.txt

 * Fix warnings on activation of add-ons when using the filesystem directly
 * Fix translation strings within within Contact -> ‘Registrations for this contact’ metabox
 * Fix multiple translation strings using newlines (\n) and multiple tabs (\t) within core

+**Enhancements:**

+* Track previous Event Status when setting Event to Sold Out
+* Add Payment Due Date shortcode
+* Provide action after cleaning out junk transactions for plugins to do any additional cleanup that might be related to what transactions get deleted
+* Update PayPal gateways to use http/1.1
+* Add indexes to the database table schemas
+* All text-input type questions can now have a max length set on them.
+System questions have a max-max (eg the max an admin can set on the zipcode question is 12, the number of characters allowed in the mysql column).
+* Add Paypal tax settings

+= November 2015 =

+**Bug Fixes:**

 * Check for send_notifications flag and flip deliver_notifications filter switch if it is missing
 * Remove unused Walker_Radio_Checklist class — fixes possible conflict with WordPress 4.4
 * Add work around for servers that do not return PHP INF as expected to allow ticket editor to still function as expected